 Exploration and evaluation assets are assessed for impairment when facts and circumstances (as defined in AASB 6 Exploration for and Evaluation of Mineral Resources) suggest that the asset's carrying amount may exceed its recoverable amount.
-The recoverable amount of exploration and evaluation assets is determined in accordance with AASB 136 Impairment of Assets, being the higher of fair value g) Exploration and Evaluation Expenditure (continued)

-less costs to sell and value in use.
+The recoverable amount of exploration and evaluation assets is determined in accordance with AASB 136 Impairment of Assets, being the higher of fair value less costs to sell and value in use.
 If the recoverable amount as determined is less than the carrying amount, an impairment loss is recognised.